 It was agreed that a follow up publication would be issued under the GCME umbrella.
 The initial GCME book dealt with the role of those who might be among the first to attend an incident, or casualty dealing with evidential matters.
-Contributors included maritime lawyers, arbitrators, marine surveyors, P & I claim executives, brokers, state accident investigators (MAIB) and insurance interests.
-In other words those people, who were not crew, but acted as first tier responders, whose task was to collect the evidence that would be required to assist in claim resolution.
-If there was a gap in the GCME volume, it fell into the fields of electronic evidence.
-Since the 2016 edition was published considerable advances have been made in collecting and interpreting evidence based on electronic data, for example ECDIS.
+Contributors included maritime lawyers, arbitrators, marine surveyors, P & I claim executives, brokers, state accident investigators (MAIB) and insurance post incident claim settlement.
+Contributors include fire experts, food scientists, naval architects, marine engineers, senior P & I executives and those with skills in analysing the electronic evidence arising following an incident.
+There is also input from the enforcers (Jerry interpreting evidence based on electronic data, for example ECDIS.